Food Writing: Meals And Manuscripts

 with Jennifer Billock

-Do you collect cookbooks, love to cook, or religiously read anything about food?
-This food writing course by award-winning writer Jennifer Billock is for you.
-Food writing is a foodie’s paradise, an opportunity to not only read, write, and share your thoughts and methods for food, but also to spend your time eating delicious meals and hobnobbing with famous chefs.
+Learn to write delectable words about tasty cuisine in this food writing course, designed by award-winning writer Jennifer Billock.
+Food writing is a foodie’s paradise, an opportunity to not only read, write, and share your thoughts and methods for food, but also to spend your time eating delicious meals and reviewing restaurants.

 Food is also a revealing cultural and historical exploration.
 What does one country’s eating style reveal about the population, the climate, the local ingredients, the history?
 With the interviewing and food writing skills learned in this course, you can find out.

-This eight-week class combines weekly food writing workshops with readings.
+This six-week class combines weekly food writing workshops with readings.
 You’ll learn the basics of several different styles of food writing.
-We’ll cover writing effective restaurant reviews, food history stories, chef profiles, and food trend pieces.
-You will also learn the basics of recipe writing and editing.
+We’ll cover writing effective restaurant reviews, food history stories and memoirs, recipe writing and food blogging.
 Each week includes a writing assignment.
 Class members are encouraged to participate in critiques of one another’s work.

 Food Writing Course Outline